What are 3 types of loans a bank makes?

 Loans may be used for various purposes from financing a new business to purchasing an engagement ring for your future spouse.
-But with so many various sorts of loans available, how can you know which one is ideal for your situation?
+But with so many different types of loans readily available, how can you know which one is ideal for your situation?
 What follows is an explanation of the most popular loan kinds and how they function.

 Personal Loans